 The bottom line is that as a New College Physics student, you will have the opportunity to conduct graduate-level work as an undergraduate.
 It’s one of the reasons faculty say top research universities are thrilled to have New College graduates in their graduate school programs.

-Graduates of New College have continued their education in fields as varied as physics, chemistry, mathematics, engineering, medicine, and education at institutions such as Princeton, Duke, University of Texas, California Institute of Technology, University of Michigan, Johns Hopkins, Carnegie Mellon, University of Maryland, University of Wisconsin, University of California Davis, University of Hawaii, University of Washington, University of South Florida, Columbia, University of Central Florida, Georgia Institute of Technology, University of Georgia, SUNY at Albany and Brandeis University.
+Graduates of New College have continued their education in fields as varied as physics, chemistry, mathematics, engineering, medicine and education at institutions such as Princeton, Duke, Johns Hopkins, Carnegie Mellon, Columbia, University of Washington and Georgia Tech.

 As part of the State University System of Florida, New College of Florida is one of the few public liberal arts and sciences honors colleges in the United States.
 We’re known for our record number of Fulbright Scholars (more per capita than Harvard, Stanford or Yale) and for the high rate of our students going on to graduate school.
 We offer an individualized, thought-provoking and challenging academic experience.
 What does that mean?
 Hands-on research conducted side by side with your professors.
 Small, intimate classes.
 Detailed narrative evaluations from your professors.
 Independent study required to graduate.
 All in a stunning location right on the water in Sarasota, Florida.